-A growth hormone stimulation test is done to find out if the pituitary gland is releasing growth hormone (GH) in the right amounts.
+A growth hormone stimulation test is done to find out if the pituitary gland is releasing growth hormone into the bloodstream in the right amounts.
 The pituitary is a small gland (about the size of a pea) in the brain.

-It releases hormones that affect growth into the bloodstream.
-Medicine will be used to stimulate the pituitary gland to release growth hormone into the blood.
-The medicines used with your child are L-arginine (EL AR jah neen) and:
+For this test, your child will get medicines to stimulate the pituitary gland to release growth hormone.
+The medicines used are L-arginine (EL AR jah neen) and:

 - Glucagon (GLU ka gon)